solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Once everything is equipped, you will see an **Azure Explorer** tab on the left side of the screen.
-One of the available resource management options will be to manage Azure Database for MySQL singler server instances, however flexible server is currently unavailable.
+One of the available resource management options will be to manage Azure Database for MySQL Single Server instances; Flexible Server support is currently unavailable.

 ![This image demonstrates the Azure Toolkit for IntelliJ plugin, with the Azure Database for MySQL node expanded.]